-- By improving SISNERLING coverage and data quality, WAVES supports better monitoring of how Indonesia’s natural assets are used at an aggregate level.
+- Improving SISNERLING coverage and data quality, WAVES supports better monitoring of how Indonesia’s natural assets are used at an aggregate level.
 Central to this effort is the design and implementation of monitoring measures such as comprehensive wealth accounts and Adjusted Net Savings (ANS).

-- By integrating data into natural capital accounts, WAVES will help inform different development processes, particularly the next RPJMN, NDC strategic planning, and the country's long-term development vision.
+- Integrating data into natural capital accounts, WAVES will help inform different development processes, particularly the next RPJMN, NDC strategic planning, and the country's long-term development vision.

 The Story So Far

 The government of Indonesia published an updated System for Integrated Environmental and Economic Accounting (known as SISNERLING) in December 2017, which included initial results of the land accounts compiled with WAVES support.
 WAVES has made progress on several other accounts—national land accounts (both cover and extent), water accounts for the Citarum River Basin, and peatland accounts for Sumatra and Kalimantan.
 The Citarum Basin is the source of water for Jakarta city and has more than 30 million people depending on it for drinking and agriculture.

 The accounts and analysis have undergone several rounds of review, including internal World Bank quality enhancement, peer reviews by international experts, and discussion by a multiagency group within the government.
 In September 2018 all the major stakeholders and key ministries came together in a workshop to review and improve the accounts.
 The Statistical Agency (BPS) prepared a roadmap in a bid to continue working on the accounts and align them with their Sustainable Development Goal (SDG) and Green Growth reporting requirements.